October 28, 2014 at 15:00 CAT

 This webinar is aimed at both technical and non-technical personnel with interest in electronic registers and their impact on immunization services and equitable vaccine delivery to all children.

 We hope you can join our speaker Dr. Erida Nelaj, National EPI Manager, Albania on 28th October 2014 from 15:00 to 1600hrs CAT.

-Please register to confirm your attendance and receive instructions for how to connect to the webinar.
-If you have any questions or problems, please feel free to contact Kelly Crawford at email@example.com.
+If you have any questions or problems, please feel free to contact Kelly Crawford at firstname.lastname@example.org.